Texas surpasses 20,000 virus deaths, second highest in US

 AUSTIN, Texas (AP) — Texas surpassed 20,000 confirmed coronavirus deaths Monday, as COVID-19 continues to surge in the United States.

-That is the second highest death count overall in the U.S., trailing only New York, according to researchers from Johns Hopkins University.
-It’s the 22nd highest per capita at 69.7 deaths per 100,000 people.
+That is the second-highest death count overall in the U.S., trailing only New York, according to researchers from Johns Hopkins University.
+It’s the 22nd-highest per capita at 69.7 deaths per 100,000 people.

 So far, Texas leaders have given no indication of forthcoming restrictions to keep people from gathering and spreading the virus.
 Instead, Republican Gov. Greg Abbott in recent days has been emphasizing that new therapeutics and vaccines are expected to become available soon.